fortraan/Rotor/README.md

 ![alt text](https://raw.githubusercontent.com/fortraan/Rotor/master/images/RotorLogoRendered.png)
 --------
-A 2D game engine written with C#/.NET
+(The beginnings of) a 2D game engine written with C#/.NET.
-Rotor is poorly documented, but I plan to work on that.

-Eventually. :[
+I'd like to complete it at some point, but it's been on the backburner for a while, and likely will continue to be for some time.

 ## Requirements
 - Gtk#